Emmotes/ic_spoilers/docs/pwent.md

     "id": 2878,
     "flavour_text": "",
     "description": {
         "desc": "While not a member of the Companions of the Hall, $source fully supports them in their quests.
-Your formation gains one Mithral Hall stack. $source increases the damage bonus of $(upgrade_name id) by $(amount)% for each Mithral Hall stack you have, stacking multiplicatively."
+Your formation gains one Mithral Hall stack. $source increases the damage bonus of $(upgrade_name id___2) by $(amount)% for each Mithral Hall stack you have, stacking multiplicatively."
     },
     "effect_keys": [
         {